Side effects of neurosurgery for children

 This does not mean, however, that they will not be up and walking on the ward very quickly.

-Your child will not be kept in bed any longer than is necessary and hospitals are always keen for their patients to get up and get moving as soon as is safe.
+Medical experts will not keep your child in bed any longer than is necessary and hospitals are always keen for their patients to get up and get moving as soon as is safe.

 Parents sometimes worry that their child is up and about too soon.
 If you feel this, it is important that you talk with the health team to get a better understanding of why this is.